Aer (band)

-Aer was an indie US band consisting of David von Mering and Carter Schultz.
+Aer is an indie US band consisting of David von Mering and Carter Schultz.
 The duo hail from Wayland, Massachusetts, a small town in the suburbs west of Boston.
 They first gained popularity with their debut studio album, The Bright Side in 2012, which reached #85 on the US Billboard 200.
 Their self-titled second album, Aer (2014), reached #26 a year and a half later.
 The album One Of A Kind was released on August 14, 2015.
+On May 25, after a 10-year hiatus, the band announced via Instagram that they had begun work on an unspecified new project.

 Early years

 Mixtapes and What You Need EP (2010–2011)

 Von Mering, who was born in Portland, Oregon and first grew up in Davis, California met Schultz in elementary school in their hometown of Wayland, Massachusetts.
 After their first band broke up in their junior year of high school, they created their own brand of music.
 Their first mixtape, Water On The Moon came out in 2010, followed by their second mixtape, The Reach in May 2011.
 The duo recorded their first EP, What You Need, later that year.